JDMukiibs/hymate_tech_task/README.md

         * For `total_power` metric, for some production types particularly "Hydro Pumped Storage consumption" and "Cross border electricity trading", negative values are possible and should be displayed as-is.
+    * Task Two:
     * [e.g., "Assumed the target environment would be desktop/web, prioritizing responsive layout over mobile-specific gestures."]
 * **Limitations:**
     * [e.g., "Currently, data refresh is manual; no real-time updates implemented."]
     * [e.g., "Error handling is basic for network requests."]
     * [e.g., "No extensive unit/integration tests are included due to time constraints."]
 * **Extra Work Done:**
-    * [e.g., "Implemented a custom theme to match a specific brand guide."]
+    * Implemented a custom theme to match a specific brand guide.
-    * [e.g., "Created a reusable chart component that can be easily extended."]
     * Designed a custom 404 error page
+    * Created a custom package for charting with support from an LLM.

 ---